-This investigation was conducted by Dr. Michael Trinkley of Chicora Foundation, Inc. for Ms. Pam Byrd of Coastal Ventures in Bloomfield Hills, Michigan.
-The work was conducted to assist Coastal Ventures with Section 106 of the National Historic Preservation Act and the regulations codified in 36CFR800.
+This investigation was conducted by Dr. Michael Trinkley of Chicora Foundation, Inc. for Mr. Joe Margarite in Charleston, South Carolina.
+The work was conducted to assist the client with Section 106 of the National Historic Preservation Act and the regulations codified in 36CFR800.

-The project site consists of a 21 acre tract proposed to be used for residential development in Johns Island, South Carolina (Figure 1).
-The tract is bounded by River Road (S-54) to the east and an existing neighborhood to the west.
+The project site consists of a 4.5 acre tract proposed to be used for residential development in James Island, South Carolina (Figure 1).
+The tract is bounded by Secessionville Road to the east.

-The tract consists of level topography with areas of wetland.
-Also found in the area are forests of mixed pines and hardwoods and areas of hardwood stands.
+The tract consists of level topography with drainage ditches throughout.
+Also found in the area are forests of mixed pines and hardwoods.
 The surrounding area is being quickly developed.